 When the EL\POS register is written by the user the new electrical position is instantly imposed.
-When the EL\POS register is written its value must be masked in order to match with the step mode selected in the STEP\MODE register in order to avoid a wrong microstep value generation (see Section 9.1.16 on page 47); otherwise the resulting microstep sequence is incorrect.
+When the EL\POS register is written its value must be masked in order to match with the step mode selected in the STEP\MODE register in order to avoid a wrong microstep value generation (see Section 9.1.16); otherwise the resulting microstep sequence is incorrect.

-Any attempt to write the register when the motor is running causes the command to be ignored and the NOTPERF\CMD flag to rise (see Section 9.1.19 on page 52).
+Any attempt to write the register when the motor is running causes the command to be ignored and the NOTPERF\CMD flag to rise (see Section 9.1.19).